KarlR24/FitzHugh-Nagumo-on-Networks/README.md

 Additionally, the activity matrix for the first variable v is plotted as heatmap to be able to link the different visualization together.\
 Also, frequency analysis using the Fast Fourier Transform (FFT) is made for node activity and phase coherence measure.\
 Note that: the main use of phase_coh_freq() is to make simulation runs and analyse individual runs. \
-In comparison, the individual functions above can be used for single model realizations/simulation runs.
+In comparison, the individual functions above can be used for single model realizations/simulation runs. \
+Additionally, using stack_videos() one can stack the four out put videos to have the four visualiztions side by side as shown below.

     number_simulation_runs = 3